 - Just starting out growing your own veggies, or don’t have time or knowledge to start from seed?
 Your best option would be to purchase established plants.

-- A big head start when you plant them in the ground versus using seeds.
-(So less time to wait before harvesting!)
+- You get a big head start when you plant them in the ground versus using seeds (So less time to wait before harvesting!)

 - More expensive.
 A 4-cell pack of broccoli plants can easily cost twice as much as a single packet of seeds which may contain 50-100 seeds.